Shin-NiL/Godot-Android-Admob-Plugin/README.md

 Troubleshooting
 --------------
+* First of all, please make sure you're able to compile the custom build for Android without the Admob plugin, this way we can isolate the cause of the issue.

 * Using logcat for Android is the best way to troubleshoot most issues.
 You can filter Godot only messages with logcat using the command:
 ```